Teacher Education, English BS / Teaching, Learning and Curriculum MS

 Professional or Concentration Electives15.0

-Candidates may select any combination of the following for 15.0 credits: ABA, CRTV, EDAM, EDEX, EDGI, EDLS, EDLT, EDPO, EDUC, EHRD, ELL, ENTP, ESTM, MTED, or SCL (500-799 level), or candidates select a formal concentration.
+Candidates may select any combination of the following for 15.0 credits: ABA, CRTV, EDAM, EDEX, EDGI, EDLS, EDLT, EDPO, EDUC, EHRD, ELL, ENTP, ESTM, or MTED (500-799 level), or candidates select a formal concentration.
 (See formal concentration options below)

 *